 Why.
 Those participants who were more attached to the place and to the community they lived in before the disaster were better capable of reducing the negative effect of the displacement probably because they incorporated the place into self-schemas, and this strengthens' ones' psychological well-being.
 How.
 To improve place attachment, city planners could design environments that increase place attachment by creating spaces that afford different opportunities for meaning-making by diverse user groups, and municipalities could motivate citizens to populate those places (Raymond et al., 2017).
-Place attachment indeed is created by the interconnection between the environment and the individual through its social behaviour (Low & Altman, 1992).
+Place attachment is created by the interconnection between the environment and the individual through social behavior (Low & Altman, 1992).
+For example, it was found that interventions aimed at increasing learning about local history increased place attachment, civic engagement intentions, and generalized social trust (Stefaniak et al., 2017).
+In support of our claim, recent research showed that place attachment was positively associated with both preparedness intentions and behavior when controlling for socio-demographic predictors (Wallis et al., 2022).